tnwei/exposure-to-code/source/09_random_generative.rst

 Intro to randomness
 ^^^^^^^^^^^^^^^^^^^
-.. [ ]What it is
+..
+[X]What it is
 Randomness could be said as a series of events taking place without any meaning or independent of any possible rule.
 It has neither cause nor meaning. (`What is Randomness <https://sci-highs.com/what-is-randomness/>`_).
 However randomness is hard to define.
 In a way it can be said that the very definition of randomness is a paradox as what we perceive as randomness is simply our unawareness of of the rules/laws that has caused that randomness.
 In other words, we cannot at this time with all our theories and formulas make out the pattern of a random thing.

-Randomness is used in a lot of fields particularly with those that are related to Mathematics.
-For instance in Statistics, a random sample is important to ensure that a certain study is conducted effectively and without any bias.
+Randomness is used in a lot of fields particularly with those that are related to mathematics.
+In these cases, randomness represents what we explicitly don't know!
+For instance in statistics, a random sample is important to ensure that a certain study is conducted effectively and without any bias.
 It is also used in describing the motion of microscopic particles suspended in a fluid all the way to solving deterministic models in nuclear physics.

 Given that randomness is very important, it is important to be able to generate a random number that as random as random gets.
 However, it is hard to generate a number or a sequence that is truly random.
-For instance a computer cannot truly random numbers.
+For instance a computer cannot truly generate random numbers.
 A computer after all follows a set of instructions and won't stray from those instructions.
-However it is possible to generate a number that is based of observing mouse data, fan noise, CPU load and etc., then inputting it to an algorithm to generate a seemingly random number that may work for most cases that do use random numbers.
+However, it is possible to use pseudo-random number generators to generate a sequence of numbers that are close to being random.
+Furthermore, it is possible to generate random numbers from observing truly random information, e.g. mouse movement data, fan noise, CPU load etc. then inputting it to the pseudo-random number generator to obtain a sequence of random numbers that may work for most cases.

 Why do we need randomness in computing?
 ---------------------------------------